Unique accommodation: Best 50 places to stay around the world

 This amazing resort is definitely one of the best places to stay in Rovaniemi.
 It honestly looks like something out of a fairytale.

-There are wooden, snow-covered cabins and ice cottages surrounded by dense forests and wandering reindeer.
+Dense forests and wandering reindeer surround wooden, snow-covered cabins and ice cottages.
 Apukka Resort is outside of the bright city lights.

-This makes it the ideal place to see the beautiful and elusive aurora borealis, dancing in the night sky.
+This makes it the ideal place to see the beautiful, elusive aurora borealis dancing in the night sky.

 Taskonaklar Cave Hotel, Turkey

-Cappadocia is also famous for their spectacular cave hotels, that have been built directly into the rock!
+Cappadocia is also famous for its spectacular cave hotels, carved directly into the rock!

 If you’ve ever dreamed of spending the night in a cave, but would rather forego the dirt and the bats, Cappadocia is the perfect place to visit.